umanda/strucko/readme.md

-## Expert Dictionary

-The Expert Dictionary (currently in development), will contain technical terms and words in different languages, together with their definitions and other details.
+## Strucko - Open, free and community driven expert dictionary

+The idea behind Strucko is to create open, free and community driven expert dictionary.
+Anyone can register and contribute to the dictionary by suggesting new terms, translations and definitions for existing terms.
+While suggestions are visible to registered (and logged in) users, the user with administrator role can approve suggestions, which makes them publicly visible.

+Terms can be entered in different languages, and added to different scientific fields.
+The user chooses the language, scientific field and part of speech for the term.
+Administrator checks the suggestion, and if everything is OK, he approves the term.

-## Official Documentation
+## Official Live Strucko Web App

-Documentation not yet available (currently in development).
+Official Strucko web app is available here:  <http://strucko.com/>

 ## Contributing

 Thank you for considering contributing to the Expert Dictionary project!
-Please send an e-mail to cicanvi@gmail.com and tell us about your ideas.
+Consider using "Issues" and/or "Pull requests" feature on GitHub or send an e-mail to admin@strucko.com and tell us about your ideas.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Expert Dictionary, please send an e-mail to cicanvi@gmail.com and tell us about the problem.
+If you discover a security vulnerability within Strucko, please use "Issues" and/or "Pull requests" feature on GitHub, or send an e-mail to admin@strucko.com and tell us about the problem.

-### License
+## License

-The Expert Dictionary is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Strucko The Expert Dictionary is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)